stagedml/stagedml/README.md

 #### Install: User track

-'User' container offers latest StagedML and all it's dependencies installed system-wide.
+'User' container offers latest StagedML and dependencies installed system-wide.

-Instead of calling `docker pull` directly we do recomend to use our [rundocker.sh](./rundocker.sh) script, which constructs docker command line, enabling the following important functionality:
+Instead of calling `docker pull` directly we do recomend to use our [rundocker.sh](./rundocker.sh) script, which constructs docker command line and enables the following important functionality:

-- Bind-mounting Hosts's curretn folder as container's HOME folder
+- Bind-mounting Hosts's current folder as container's HOME folder
-- Forwarding TCP ports for TensorBoard and Jupyter
+- Passing correct user and group IDs to the container
-- Forwarding Host's X session key
+- Forwarding TCP ports for TensorBoard and Jupyter Notebooks
-- Passing correct Host's user and group IDs to the container
+- Forwarding Host's X session into the container

-As a result, you use docker shell as a development shell almost transparently.
-To start the container, follow this steps:
+As a result, you use docker shell as a development console almost transparently.
+To run the container, follow this steps:

 1. Get the [rundocker.sh](./rundocker.sh) script by saving it manually or by using your favorite command line downloader: